martinhofigueiredo/tinyCLAP/README.md

 ## Requirements

 First of all, let's clone the repo and install the requirements:

+> [!WARNING]
-1st Ensure rustc (the rust compiler) is installed as it is needed for other dependencies.
+> Ensure rustc (the rust compiler) is installed as it is needed for other dependencies.

 for macos
 ```zsh